What are the top books of 2020? From The New York Times bestsellers to the most popular new releases, here are all of this year’s must-read books.

 Before you begin, let me throw in one major caveat.
 I usually limit my list strictly to 2020 releases, but this year I made one exception.
 I’m sure you’ll understand why.

 Although published in 2019, I’m just going to go ahead and declare How to Be an Antiracist as the book of the year in 2020.
-With the renewed interest in the Black Lives Matter movement, Kendi has penned the premier work on racial justice in America.
+In the most talked-about book of the year, Kendi has penned the premier work on racial justice in America.
 Using history, law, ethics and, science, Kendi shows what an antiracist society would look like and helps illustrate how we can contribute to the building of a more equitable world.
 Read More →

 Top Books of 2020: Contemporary Fiction